 *For more information on the coronavirus, please visit CDC – Centers for Disease Control and Prevention.

-That’s all I have for now – 7 tips on how to stay healthy and hopefully protect yourself from coronavirus and the flu while traveling.
+That’s all I have for now – 7 tips on how to stay healthy and hopefully protect yourself from coronavirus while traveling.
 Feel free to share other tips in Comments.